quangtringuyen/leetcode-team-dashboard/README.md

 - Each user's/team's data is isolated.
 - For production, use HTTPS and consider a real database for better security.

+## 🔧 Troubleshooting

+If you encounter issues like "website is categorized as Miscellaneous or Unknown" or other problems, see the [TROUBLESHOOTING.md](TROUBLESHOOTING.md) guide for solutions.

+Common issues:
+- DNS resolution problems → Use public DNS (already configured in docker-compose.yml)
+- Network/firewall restrictions → Check the troubleshooting guide
+- Container won't start → Check logs with `docker-compose logs -f`

 ## 👩‍💻 Developed By
 Its a small scale project do not use it for huge teamsizes
 @saralaufeyson